Native Gardening in Oklahoma

 Where to plant: Most of the wildflowers in our area require several hours of sunlight.
 They will usually do well in most soils as long as drainage is adequate.
 Those wildflowers that prefer shade will probably require alteration of the soil not discussed here.

 Preparation of area: Although use of herbicides is usually not recommended, grassy areas are best treated with a glyphosate-containing herbicide.
-These must be applied to green vegetation, so will probably need to be applied well before seeding.
+These must be applied to green vegetation well before seeding.
 Allow at least 2 weeks before seeding the area after application of the herbicide.
+Use the herbicide sparingly and be controlled in the application.

 Seeds: Seeds, purchased from a local source, usually will be better adapted to our area.
 They should come with instructions on how to treat the seeds or they may be already treated since some seeds require special treatments.
 They may require a different planting scheme from that given above because some seeds require light exposure for germination.
 There are specific guidelines that need to be followed for collecting seeds in the wild.